codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the best way to carve?
-Whittle by whittle.
+A magician was driving down the street and then he turned into a driveway.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+What is the domain name for the country Tuvalu?
- 1. 10
+ 1. .tu
- 2. 12
+ 2. .tl
- 3. 8
+ 3. .tv
- 4. 4
+ 4. .tt

 <details>
   <summary>Answer</summary>
-  10
+  .tv
 </details>